Frequently Asked Questions

 Please make travel arrangements (arrival and departure) as soon as possible.

 If you are arriving by PLANE, please arrange your travel to Boston's Logan International Airport (BOS).
 We will meet you at the terminal baggage claim and provide transportation to Brandeis University.
+We will also provide transportation back to the airport at the end of the program.

 If you are arriving by TRAIN please arrange your travel to the Route 128 train station in Westwood, MA (RTE).
 We will meet you at the station and provide transportation to Brandeis University.
+We will also provide transportation back to the station at the end of the program.

 If you are unable to arrange travel during those times, we understand.
 Brandeis High School Programs will pick up ALL teens arriving to Boston Logan Airport and Route 128 (RTE) train station, and will ensure their return at the end of the program.